Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 ```

 ## A basic accumulator
-In practice, this is going to look quite noisy, but by using an accumulator, we are going to get a better image over time.
-The most basic accumulator is going to average our previos screen renders becoming more accurate over time.
+In practice, this is going to look quite noisy, but, by using an accumulator, we are going to get a better image over time.
+The most basic accumulator is going to average our previos screen renders, becoming more accurate over time.
 Here is some code:

 ```cpp
 void Tick(){